DeepLabCut/DeepLabCut/README.md

    - To begin, first edit the myconfig_analysis.py file

    - For extracting posture from a folder with videos run ("CUDA_VISIBLE_DEVICES=0 python3 AnalyzeVideos.py") and then make labeled videos ("MakingLabeledVideo.py").

-# A "Quick Run Guide" is on our Wiki page!

 # Contribute: